lightningnetwork/lnd/docs/recovery.md

 There are multiple ways of obtaining SCBs from `lnd`.
 The most commonly used method will likely be via the `channels.backup` file that's stored on-disk alongside the rest of the chain data.
 This is a special file that contains SCB entries for _all_ currently open channels.
-Each time a channel is opened or closed, this file is updated on disk in a safe manner (atomic file rename).
+Each time a channel is opened, changed, or closed, this file is updated on disk in a safe manner (atomic file rename).
 As a result, unlike the `channel.db` file, it's _always_ safe to copy this file for backup at ones desired location.
 The default location on Linux is: